 Make a charming, braided rag rug from free and nearly free fabrics—scraps, upholstery samples, and remnants.
-You can also use the fabric from the old clothing, bedspreads, and draperies sold at garage sales and thrift stores.
+You may want to make a memory rag rug from clothing that you need to recycle, such as t-shirts commemorating running events.
+Or, you could use the fabric from the old clothing, bedspreads, and draperies sold at garage sales and thrift stores.
 Medium to heavy-weight fabrics works best.

 Braided Rag Rug Instructions

 - Cut the fabric into long, 1 1/2-inch wide strips.

 - Machine stitch the strips together at their ends to make extra-long strips.
 Sew them with right sides together, and use a 1/2-inch seam allowance.
 Make three of the extra-long strips.
 The total strip length needed depends on the size of the rug you want to make; you'll need longer strips for larger rugs.
 You can always add more strips to the length later if you haven't made them long enough.

 - Fold one short end of each strip under 1/2 inch, wrong sides together.
 Stitch the fold into place on your sewing machine.